 The Liverpool Irish Festival are led and supported by a Board of Trustee Directors, who volunteer their time, services and experience in the pursuance of supporting our Memorandum of Understanding and our policies.
 We are governed by a strong set of policies, which are reviewed annually.
 They have been consolidated in to one document, which can be found here.

-The programme, day-to-day work and funding is handled by their Director, Emma Smith.
+The annual theme and programme, funding and artist liaison is handled by Festival Director, Emma Smith.

 The Liverpool Irish Festival is a charity (registered number 04800736) and a registered company (1100126) with a Memorandum of Understanding, available using this link.

 You can access our details via Companies House, here.

 We are annually supported by Liverpool City Council and their Cultural Investment Programme (c.£23,000 for 2018-19) and the Irish Government’s Emigrant Support Programme (c.£11,000 for 2018-19).
 We have also been successful in securing Arts Council England funding (£14,999 for #LIF2018) and amaximum of 7,000EUR from Culture Ireland.

 We use this public funding to provide free and subsidised events.